 After all the defaults are upgraded it’s time to install the MainWP Dashboard plugin so from the Plugin Add screen search for “MainWP Dashboard” select install now and activate.

-Once the MainWP Dashboard plugin in installed and activated, Quick Setup Wizard will start.
-One of the first steps, will allow you to adjust plugin settings for you localhost enironment.
+Once the MainWP Dashboard plugin is installed and activated, Quick Setup Wizard will start.
+One of the first steps will allow you to adjust plugin settings for your localhost environment.

 Select “Localhost” and next, select your Operating System.

 In case you are running the Desktop Server on Windows, you will be prompted to the next step where you need to enter the precise location of the openssl.cnf file on your computer.

 In case you skip the Quick Setup Wizard, you can set this manually by tweaking one of the MainWP Dashboard core files.

 Note: This needs to be done only if you are using Windows operating system AND you skipped the Quick Start module (from above)

 $conf = array('private_key_bits' => 384, 'config' => "c:\xampplite\apache\conf\openssl.cnf");

 Once you have completed those steps you can add your first site

 That’s it!
 Your Dashboard is now ready to be run directly from your local computer.